SharminMou/portfolio-saraban-salsabila/content/home/extracurricular/extracurricular3.md

 image_style = "display: block; margin: 0 auto; width: 50%;"
 +++

+# Einstein Research Academy

+**Member, 2024 – Present**

+The Einstein Research Academy is a renowned organization dedicated to promoting scientific research and innovation.
+As a member, you join a community of like-minded individuals who are passionate about exploring new ideas, conducting research, and contributing to advancements in various scientific fields.

+The Academy provides a platform for members to:
+- Collaborate and share knowledge.
+- Engage in meaningful discussions.
+- Participate in a wide range of research activities, from theoretical studies to practical applications.

+It fosters a conducive environment for intellectual growth and scientific exploration.
+Being a member of the Einstein Research Academy offers opportunities for:
+- Personal development.
+- Networking.
+- Making a significant impact in the scientific community.

 ## IUT Al-Fazari Interstellar Society

 I served as the **Senior Secretary of Research** at the **IUT Al-Fazari Interstellar Society**, where I was responsible for leading and coordinating research activities related to **space science and technology**.